KKurzawa/C9Professional-README-Generator/READMESAMPLE.md

 ## Installation

-Requires the user to node.js installed.
+Requires the user to have node.js installed.

 ## Usage